o3de/o3de.org/content/docs/tools-ui/uidev-line-edit-component.md

 ---
-description: ' Use the Lumberyard UI 2.0 line edit component to capture free-form text from the user. '
+description: ' Use the O3DE UI 2.0 line edit component to capture free-form text from the user. '
-title: Lumberyard UI line edit component
+title: O3DE UI line edit component
 ---
-# Lumberyard UI line edit component<a name="uidev-line-edit-component"></a>
+# O3DE UI line edit component<a name="uidev-line-edit-component"></a>

-The **line edit** component is one of several types of input boxes offered by the Qt and Lumberyard UI libraries\.
+The **line edit** component is one of several types of input boxes offered by the Qt and O3DE UI libraries\.
 Use the line edit component to enable users to enter free\-form text\.
 Be mindful of the length of text intended for a field, and always pair with a useful, clear label\.

 ## Anatomy of the line edit widget<a name="line-edit-anatomy"></a>